AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 # [GalaxyGenericImporterPlugin](https://github.com/AndrewDWhite/GalaxyGenericImporterPlugin/releases/latest)
 Plugin for GOG Galaxy supporting programmatic importation of multiplatform game libraries.
 Allows for the generic definition of files to be added using user definable regular expressions.
 Programmatically imports games from predefined folders while allowing for others to be configured by users.
 Advanced users can also configure how games are are executed and populated into galaxy by editing the configurable regular expressions.
+The provides advantages over manual importation when importing many (hundreds) of programs into galaxy, assigning them tags, removing them and adding in unknown games with human readable names.

 <img width="894" alt="galaxy_imported" src="https://user-images.githubusercontent.com/972757/83471895-e3d74c00-a453-11ea-8ea9-ac8f0a9c4af0.PNG">